sparkle-project/sparkle-project.github.io/documentation/eddsa-migration/index.md

 ## Upgrading from Sparkle 1.27 or later

 The most latest versions of Sparkle have complete support in dropping DSA public keys and signatures in new application updates.
-This includes Sparkle 1.27 and Sparkle 2 beta (as of [July 10, 2021](https://github.com/sparkle-project/Sparkle/pull/1888)).
+This includes Sparkle 1.27 and Sparkle 2 (as of [July 10, 2021](https://github.com/sparkle-project/Sparkle/pull/1888)).
 These versions are also optimized by not verifying DSA signatures if both EdDSA and DSA keys are present.

 You may first need to ship an update that provides both DSA and EdDSA public keys (`SUPublicDSAKeyFile` and `SUPublicEDKey`) and signatures (`sparkle:dsaSignature` and `sparkle:edSignature`) however before being able to drop DSA.
 Application updates signed with a Developer ID certificate may be an exception and be able to shortcut this though.